 Goodyear’s slogan is “One Revolution Ahead”, and the brand’s website conjures up images of endless touring and hitting the open road for an adventure – something which Aussies love to do as road trips become increasingly popular.
 Does this ring true for the everyday driver though?

-The All Rounder Plus and Assurance TripleMax cater towards different sectors of the tyre market, with the All Rounder Plus aimed at absolute budget-oriented city-dwellers, while the Assurance TripleMax is a strong wet-grip performer which comes at a higher price.
+Each has its ‘all-rounder’ tyres, with the TripleMax by Goodyear and the All Rounder Plus by Bob Jane.
+Despite the similar purposes, the All Rounder Plus and Assurance TripleMax cater towards different sectors of the tyre market, with the All Rounder Plus aimed at absolute budget-oriented city-dwellers, while the Assurance TripleMax claims to be a strong wet-grip performer which comes at a higher price.
 Overall, it’s up to you, the driver, as your specific needs will dictate which tyre is king for your car.